How to calculate MTTR and Other Common Incident Recovery Metrics

 Mean Time to Acknowledge (MTTA) is calculated as the [Total Time to Acknowledge] / [# of Incidents] within a given period.

-Mean Time Between Failures - the average time between repairable failures of a service.
+Mean Time Between Failures - the average time between repairable service failures.

 MTBF is calculated as [Total Time - Downtime] / [# of Incidents] within a given period.